LEX LATA, LEX FERENDA

 Joshua Sills, JD ’16, spent his final semester at Washington University School of Law as a Foreign Law Clerk at the Supreme Court of Israel in Jerusalem.
 Josh is originally from New York City and returned there after graduation.

-Tamara L. Slater, JD ’15, is the current Harris Institute Fellow.
+Tamara L. Slater, JD ’15, was the 2015-2016 Harris Institute Fellow.
 She earned her bachelor’s degree from the University of Rochester in May 2010, completing a double major in political science and religion, and her law degree from Washington University School of Law in May 2015.
 During law school, Tamara explored the intersection of international, environmental, and human rights law.
 She was also Managing Editor of the Global Studies Law Review, which published her Student Note entitled Investor-State Arbitration and Global Environmental Protection.
 Tamara has attended two UN Framework Convention on Climate Change conferences, COP 20 in Lima, Peru and ADP 2-11 in Bonn, Germany.
 Prior to law school, she worked at the International Center for Religion and Diplomacy, a Washington D.C.-based non-governmental organization.

-Kristin Smith, JD ’14, is the current Harris Institute Fellow.
+Kristin Smith, JD ’14, was the 2016-2017 Harris Institute Fellow.
 She earned her Bachelor’s degree from the University of Notre Dame in 2011, completing a double major in American Studies and Studio Art.
 During law school, Kristin worked on human trafficking and rule of law issues at the Legal Resources Centre in Accra, Ghana, clerked at the Portland Immigration Court, and worked on international criminal justice issues for the American Bar Association’s International Criminal Court Project.
 She was a Primary Editor on the Washington University Journal of Law and Policy and a member of the Niagara International Moot Court Team.
 Before joining the Harris Institute, Kristin was an intern at the U.S. Department of State and worked as a legislative analyst and prosecutor on the state level in Oregon.
 Her research interests include foreign policy and human rights protection, the intersection of international and federal law, and the role of public opinion in the policymaking process.

 Zachary Smith, JD ’17, holds a Bachelor of Arts degree in Economics from Wake Forest University.
 Before enrolling in law school at Washington University, he studied Venetian business economics with Wake Forest University’s Casa Artom program.
 In an effort to provide legal resources to further human rights around the globe, Zach interned at the Legal Resources Centre in Accra, Ghana in 2015.
 Although he is currently pursuing a career in intellectual property law, Zach is committed to volunteer work that furthers human rights causes around the world, specifically with regards to the LGBTQ community.